JamieLivingstone/styled-notifications/readme.md

 [![Build Status](https://travis-ci.org/JamieLivingstone/Notifications.svg?branch=master)](https://travis-ci.org/JamieLivingstone/Notifications)

-# Notifications
+# Styled-Notifications
-**Notifications** is a Javascript library for notifications heavily inspired by toastr but does not require any dependencies such as jQuery.
+**Styled-Notifications** is a Javascript library for notifications heavily inspired by toastr but does not require any dependencies such as jQuery.

 Works on browsers: IE9+, Safari, Chrome, FireFox, opera, edge